-In addition to these specific audits, our regular Sustainability Commitment assessments include a set of requirements concerning the safety of chemical handling and storage as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.
+Our Sustainability Commitment assessments include a set of requirements concerning the safety of chemical handling and storage as well as environmental requirements such as the treatment of wastewater and the handling of hazardous waste.
 Read more about environmental requirements for suppliers.